oipithesecond/raveyaassgn/README.md

 ## Architecture Overview

-The project follows a **Layered Architecture** to ensure a strict separation of AI logic and business logic, meeting the high-priority evaluation criteria for clean architecture.
+The project follows a **Layered Architecture** to ensure a strict separation of AI logic and business logic

 * **Controller Layer:** Manages HTTP requests, data validation using `Zod`, and database interactions.
 * **Service Layer (AI Logic):** Handles specialized communication with **Arcee AI (via OpenRouter)**.
 This layer manages prompt construction and handles structured JSON outputs.
-* **Models Layer:** Defines the MongoDB schemas for persistent storage of categorized products and generated B2B proposals.
+* **Models Layer:** Defines the schemas for persistent storage of categorized products and generated B2B proposals.
 * **Configuration:** Environment-based API key management using `dotenv` to ensure security.

 ---

 ## AI Prompt Design

-A core requirement was to provide structured AI outputs.
-The following strategies were used:
+The following strategies were used to provide structured AI outputs. :

 ### **Module 1: Auto-Category & Tag Generator**
 * **Objective**: Transform raw product text into structured e-commerce metadata.